20 Best Neighborhoods in Orlando, FL

 - Transit Score: 34

-The South Semoran Orlando neighborhood offers condominium communities and apartment complexes for a laid-back lifestyle.
-Some properties have their own ponds and fountains with views to match, ample green space, and all the amenities you want in Florida, like swimming pools.
+For a laid-back lifestyle, the South Semoran Orlando neighborhood offers excellent options for renters, including condominium communities and apartment complexes.
+Some properties have ponds and fountains with views to match, ample green space, and all the amenities you want in Florida, like swimming pools.

 14. Rowena Gardens